Kurt Schork- Sarajevo`s ’93 painful Romeo and Juliet story

-Kurt Schork, an American reporter and war correspondent shares an unusual connection with Bosnia and Herzegovina and Sarajevo in particular.
+Kurt Schork, an American reporter, and war correspondent share an unusual connection with Bosnia and Herzegovina and Sarajevo in particular.

-Many foreign war correspondents were reporting from Bosnia during the war, but Kurt’s writings made a difference as they brought the world’s attention to the plight of Bosnian people.
-One of his texts marked not only his career but also immortalized the story of a young couple from Sarajevo which stressed the human tragedy in the war, which is so often lost in the statistical reports.
+Many foreign war correspondents were reporting from Bosnia during the war, but Kurt Schork’s writings made a difference.
+They brought the world’s attention to the plight of the Bosnian people.
+One of his texts marked not only his career but also immortalized the story of a young couple from Sarajevo.
+Which stressed the human tragedy in the war, which is so often lost in the statistical reports.

-The story is about Admira Ismić and Boško Brkić, today known globally as Romeo and Juliet of Sarajevo.
-In the city surrounded by canons and almost successfully divided along ethnic lines they defied the monstrosity by showing that love knows no bounds.
+The story is about Admira Ismić and Boško Brkić.
+Today is known globally as Romeo and Juliet of Sarajevo.
+In the city surrounded by canons and almost successfully divided along ethnic lines, they defied the monstrosity by showing that love knows no bounds.

-Admira was a Bosniak girl from Sarajevo and Boško was a Serb, which means they belonged to the two opposite sides that were fighting each other, but they were deeply in love and continued to be so even during the bombing of their city.
+Admira was a Bosniak girl from Sarajevo and Boško was a Serb.
+Which means they belonged to the two opposite sides that were fighting each other.
+They were deeply in love and continued to be so even during the bombing of their city.
 Their love ended tragically and Kurt Schork was the first one to write about it.

-After the article was published the story became known worldwide which inspired music bands and film directors alike to devote their work to this most unusual human tragedy.
+After the article was published the story became known worldwide.
+That was an inspiration for music bands and film directors alike to devote their work to this most unusual human tragedy.
 Boško and Admira became Romeo and Juliet of surrounded Sarajevo.
+Bosko and Admira

-The siege of Sarajevo was lifted in early 1996 and Kurt Schork continued to report from other war torn areas.
-In one of his assignments in Sierra Leone he got caught up in an ambush together with cameraman Miguel Gil Moreno de Mora of Spain, who worked for Associated Press Television, the outcome was fatal.
-In the attack in which Schork died two other Reuters journalists, South African cameraman Mark Chisholm and Greek photographer Yannis Behrakis suffered injuries.
+The siege of Sarajevo was lifted in early 1996 and Kurt Schork continued to report from other war-torn areas.
+After that in one of his assignments in Sierra Leone, he got caught up in an ambush together with cameraman Miguel Gil Moreno de Mora of Spain, who worked for Associated Press Television.
+The outcome was fatal.
+In the attack in which Schork died two other Reuters journalists.
+South African cameraman Mark Chisholm and Greek photographer Yannis Behrakis suffered injuries.